mmarcon/marcon.me/articles/measuring-dx.md

   </figcaption>
 </figure>

 I feel this is a good definition because it captures an important aspect of it: it's about **interactions** and **feelings**.

 This means that when we work on DX we need to think about all the touchpoints developers have with our products and how they work with them and integrate them within the greater ecosystem of tools and processes they typically work with.

 And we also need to think about how developers *feel* while they do that.
 Do they feel annoyed because your product seems kind of backwards?
 Or do they feel satsfied because your product fits perfectly into their way of working and thinking and makes them save time or effort when performing a particular task in the direction of meeeting their objective?

 These are all things that we always need to keep in mind, and ideally all things we can measure.

 ## Developer Experience North Star

 When working on a product, I feel it's always useful to have a North Star with an associated metric we can measure.
 This applies to DX and DX products too.
 Now, what should our North Star be, when we talk about improving DX?
+How do we measure if we are going in the right direction?

-To kickoff my research, I asked this question to ChatGPT:
+To kick off my research, I asked this question to [ChatGPT](http://chat.openai.com/):

 <div class="card mb-3">
 <div class="card-body font-monospace">